ruthikan/End-to-End-Machine-Learning-Projects/Decision_Tress/README.md

 ---

-## 🙋‍♀️ About Me
+## About Me

 Hi, I’m Ruthika Nalajala — an aspiring Machine Learning Engineer on a mission to build impactful AI solutions.
-This project is part of my ML journey through IntelPath and personal practice.
+This project is part of my ML journey through Intellipaat and personal practice.

 📬 Connect with me on [LinkedIn](https://www.linkedin.com/in/ruthika-nalajala-73127628b/)